COVID-19 Impacts on City Services

 All essential city services - police, fire, public works, water and sewer - will continue without interruption.
 Other city business will continue being conducted, to the greatest degree possible, using electronic communications and other means that either do not require a physical presence at City Hall or that provide social distancing to the greatest extent possible.

-All non-essential inspections are being suspended until the end of April to limit the public’s and city employee exposure to potentially unsafe situations.
-Life safety inspections and responses will continue during this time, but with extra steps being taken to ensure public safety.
+All non-essential inspections have resumed.
+Life safety inspections and responses will continue as well, but with extra steps being taken to ensure public safety.
 While interacting with the public, inspectors are being asked to maintain the Centers for Disease Control recommended distance of six feet from people as much as is practical, and when needed will be using face and eye protection.
-During this time the City will not be imposing missed or rescheduled inspection fees.
 Specific inspection information is outlined below.

-The division will be suspending interior inspections within homes and apartments, including routine rental license inspections.
+The division is resuming interior inspections within homes and apartments, including routine rental license inspections.
 Interior inspections for life safety issues, like unsanitary conditions or unsafe structures, will still continue but with additional steps to further protect the public health.

 Building Permit and Fire Prevention Inspections